Setsudan/SPMS/apps/backend/README.md

 ✅ Should return all grades
 ✅ Should return students by grade
 ✅ Should return empty array if no students in grade

+## Mentorship

+### Mentorship service

+#### requestMentorship

+✅ Should throw NotFoundException if receiver is not found ✅ Should create mentorship request if receiver is found

+#### acceptMentorship

+✅ Should throw NotFoundException if request is not found ✅ Should throw ForbiddenException if user is not authorized to accept the request ✅ Should create mentorship and update request status if request is accepted

+### Mentorship controller

+#### requestMentorship

+✅ Should throw NotFoundException if receiver is not found ✅ Should create mentorship request if receiver is found

+#### acceptMentorship

+✅ Should throw NotFoundException if request is not found ✅ Should throw ForbiddenException if user is not authorized to accept the request ✅ Should create mentorship and update request status if request is accepted